Harborne: Harborne Primary School

 Harborne Primary School is a co-educational primary school for pupils aged 4 to 11.
 As of September 2014, the school had 629 students.

 The Edwardian infant school opened in 1902; a junior school was added to the site in 1912.
 In September 2000 the two schools were merged, forming Harborne Primary School as it is today.

 On 27 April 2011, a roof fire caused significant damage to the structure of the junior school.
 More than 60 firefighters tackled the blaze.
 None of the pupils or staff were injured.
 The infant school reopened a week later, with the juniors moved to nearby Harborne Hall hotel for six months whilst the rebuild took place.
 Birmingham City Council awarded the school £1.3 million for the rebuild project, which was completed a year later, in April 2012.

 In 2015, the school submitted plans to build an annex site on the ground of Lordswood Girls' School, to expand the school from 630 to 1050 places.
 The plans were opposed by residents of the nearby Hagley Road Retirement Village.
 Further plans were submitted for a site on Court Oak Road, near Queen Alexandra College, to expand the school to 840 pupil places.
 In preparation for the expansion, the school will accept a further 30 reception children on its main site in September 2018.
 The one form entry annexe opened in September 2019.

 Politics

 Harborne ward forms part of the Birmingham Edgbaston constituency at Westminster, represented by Labour's Preet Kaur Gill since 2017.
-At local government level, Harborne ward is represented on Birmingham City Council by one councillor from the Labour Party and one councillor from the Conservative Party.
+At local government level, Harborne ward is represented on Birmingham City Council by one Independent councillor, Martin Brooks, and one Green Party councillor, Kevin Carmody.

 The former leader of Birmingham City Council, Mike Whitby, was a councillor in Harborne from 1997 to 2014 and was made a life peer taking the title of Baron Whitby, of Harborne in the City of Birmingham.

 The ward has a Ward Support Officer.